Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Conclusion

 \section{Conclusion}

 In this work, we have reexamined the 1D effective QED model of the hydrogen-like atom with delta-potential interactions.
 We have provided some mathematical details on the definition of this model.
-We have calculated the exact vacuum-polarization density and density matrix, using momentum-space Green-function techniques, showing that a Dirac-delta contribution was missed in previous calculations.
+We have calculated the exact vacuum-polarization density and local density matrix, using momentum-space Green-function techniques, showing that a Dirac-delta contribution was missed in previous calculations.
 We have calculated the resulting Lamb-type shift of the bound-state energy.
 We have also studied the approximation of this model in a finite plane-wave basis, in particular the basis convergence of the bound-state energy and eigenfunction, of the vacuum-polarization density, of the Lamb-type shift of the bound-state energy.
 We have shown that it is difficult to converge the vacuum-polarization density with respect to the UV momentum cutoff of the plane-wave basis due to the presence of the Dirac-delta contribution.
 We have proposed a way of filtering out in momentum space this Dirac-delta contribution in the plane-wave calculations in order to converge the regular part of the vacuum-polarization density in the basis.
+A possible extension of this work would be to determine the effect of the two-particle interaction~\cite{AudTou-JCP-23} on the vacuum-polarization density and density matrix in the present model and its computational consequences.

 We believe that the present work may give some hints on how to perform finite-basis calculations of the vacuum-polarization density of atoms and molecules in the 3D effective QED theory with Coulomb interactions.
 Indeed, for atoms and molecules, the calculation of the vacuum-polarization density in a finite basis presents similar problems as in the present 1D model.
 For instance, the vacuum-polarization density of an atom with a point-charge nucleus also contains a Dirac-delta contribution at the nucleus (see, e.g., Refs.~\onlinecite{HaiSie-CMP-03,GreRei-BOOK-09}).
 A similar regularization technique in momentum space as the one used in the present work may be therefore useful in this case as well.
 We hope to confirm this in a future work.